 Ethics of Writing a Research Proposal

-Many journals have guidelines related to ethical conduct on the part of authors, be sure to read and abide by them strictly.
+Most journals have guidelines on ethical behavior on the part of authors, make sure they are strictly read and comply with them.

-Some provide boxes that you need to check to certify that you are not guilty of plagiarism and the authors listed have actually contributed to the work.
+Some have boxes that you need to validate to certify that you are not guilty of plagiarism and have actually contributed to the work by the writers mentioned.

-You can submit a research proposal to more than one funding agency at a time but you have to disclose this information to the second party or all other parties involve.
+You may send a research proposal to more than one funding agency at a time, but the second party or all other parties involved must report this information.

-On the other hand you can use your own published data or text in your proposals, especially proposals that are for renewed o continued funding of an existing project.
+On the other hand, in your proposals, you can use your own published data or document, especially proposals for renewed or continued funding of an existing project.

-Different journals have rules about putting manuscript on the internet prior to submitting to them; they may consider it prior publication and it may jeopardize the acceptance of that paper.
+Before sending to them, various journals have guidelines regarding placing manuscripts on the internet; they can deem it prior to publication and it may jeopardize the acceptance of that article.

-It is a must to list the funding sources for your work in the acknowledgement section, this is also applicable to oral presentation.
+In the acknowledgment portion, it is a must to list the funding sources for your work, which is also relevant to oral presentation.

-You have to disclose any financial interest in the results of a paper in the manuscript submittal letter; these interests ranges from paid consultancies, stock holdings, advisory positions to patent interests, and board memberships.
+The results of a paper in the manuscript submission letter must report any financial interest; these interests vary from paid consultancies, equity ownership, advisory roles to patent interests, and membership of the board.